StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Major x.x (2.1, 2.2, etc) updates require a new game.
 - Minor x.x.x (2.1.1, 2.1.2) updates can be applied to an ongoing playthrough.

-Once you know and understand the depths and meanings behind these resources, you can start modding the list.
-Or you can ignore my advice and have a broken game because you forgot to patch something—your choice.

 # Credits
 - The NVSE team for NVSE and xNVSE.
 - The Tale of Two Wastelands team for TTW.